pvnkmrksk/Aruco-Gully/README.md

 # ArUco Gully

-**ArUco Gully** (ಗಲ್ಲಿ - "gully" means alley/corridor in Kannada and many other Indian languages) is a robust, real-time ArUco marker detection and tracking system designed for tracking markers on objects moving through narrow corridors or confined spaces.
+**ArUco Gully** (ಗಲ್ಲಿ - "gully" means alley/corridor in Kannada) is a robust, real-time ArUco marker detection and tracking system designed for tracking markers on objects moving through narrow corridors or confined spaces.
+Optimized for **ArduCam** cameras with high-speed capture (100-120 FPS) and fixed exposure settings.
 Features ZMQ streaming and CSV data logging capabilities for real-time monitoring and analysis.

 ## Features